 I have been on to the Estonian craft beer scene for years.
 In Frankfurt, we actually get some decent craft beer from Estonia.
 And, as someone who has traveled to Tallinn quite a few times, I have had ample opportunity to enjoy craft beer in Tallinn (and even over in Tartu)!
 When I knew I was going back to Tallinn this past March with Visit Estonia, I was certain that I needed to do some proper beer research and create a guide to where to find craft beer in Tallinn.

 The guides out there were far from conclusive and I get so many people coming to my site for beer information for the Baltics that it was only right to explore Tallinn the proper way… by (craft beer) bar hopping.
 So, without further ado, this is my guide to where to drink craft beer in Tallinn, Estonia.
+I hope you find yourself in Tallinn at some point or even somewhere in the country (cycling in Estonia is a great option as the land is flat and pure).
 If there are any new places you recommend or if I left a gem off of this list, please leave a comment and let me know so I can check it out next time I am in Tallinn!
 Thanks!

 TABLE OF CONTENTS